prerantej/learnsql/intro.md

 ## Importance of SQL

-SQL is essential for anyone working with databases, whether it's a database administrator, data analyst, software developer, or business intelligence professional.
+SQL is essential for someone working with databases, whether it's a database administrator, data analyst, software developer, or business intelligence professional.
 Here are some reasons why SQL is important:

 - **Data Retrieval**: SQL allows users to retrieve specific data from databases using queries, making it easy to extract information based on specific criteria.